lostphilosopher/wyattandersen-jekyll/_posts/2015-07-10-devops-days-minneapolis-2015.md

 title:  "DevOps Days Minneapolis 2015"
 date:   2015-07-10
 categories: devops, conferences
+blurb: "In my second year at CaringBridge our DevOps single point of failure moved to a new opportunity.
+Our vagrant machines started to fall behind our production environment and the progress we made towards continuous delivery was stopped in its tracks.
+Needless to say, we weren't doing DevOps."
 ---

 I wouldn't write a blog post if I didn't want people to read it, think about it, and talk about it.
 However, statistically speaking, you've got plenty of opportunities to read the thoughts of a straight white man on any aspect of tech so here's some people who: 1.
 Were speakers or organizers of this event.
 2. Write about tech, and might even write about this event.
 3. Aren't straight white men.